 ** The holiday accommodations mentioned were gifted stays in exchange for reviews.
 All thoughts and opinions are my own.

-We recently spent two amazing weeks in Kenya with kids.
+We recently spent two amazing weeks in Kenya with kids (2020).
 It was honestly the best holiday we have had with them and the whole trip went so smoothly.
-I spent a lot of time preparing for the trip and on this occasion had planned and organised everything myself, but there are plenty of child friendly travel agents out there who are used to organising holidays for families such as Bush and Beyond, Aardvark Safaris, Bush Baby Travel to name a few.
+I spent a lot of time preparing for the trip and on this occasion had planned and organised everything myself, but there are plenty of child friendly travel agents out there who are used to organising holidays for families such as Acacia Safaris.
 Male sure you read this post on safari tips too.

 I made sure we had international and internal flights booked to leave and arrive at the correct times that suited us as a family, drivers ready to collect us from the airports that had vehicles that were big enough to take us all including the kids in car seats and with room for all our luggage (as hard as I try, I never manage to travel light!) and accommodation that was in the right location, child friendly, and ones that provided travel cots.
 It took a lot of planning and I knew I wouldn’t relax until I got there.

 How to get to Kenya